peterjc/kana-chording-ke/README.md

 Elements](https://karabiner-elements.pqrs.org/), but many of the ideas could equally be done with a programmable keyboard.

+As of 25 May 2025, I moved the to https://codeberg.org/peterjc/kana-chording-ke and have archived the GitHub copy.

 # Projects

 Currently there are three main sub-projects: